-The Training Programme is created to meet the needs of individual trainees, so that they build on their strengths and develop high quality professional knowledge, skills and understanding.
-The training programme also has key elements which all trainees are required to undertake, so that trainees receive a range of learning opportunities to underpin their development.
+The Training Programme is designed around the ITT Core Content Framework and the needs of individual trainees, so that trainees learn and develop high quality professional knowledge, skills and understanding.
+The training programme also has key elements.
+All trainees then learn how to develop that learning with a range of opportunities to underpin their practice.

 You’re in school from the first day of term, seen as a staff member by everyone.
 You’re in one school four days a week to the end of the school year, spending Spring half term at a contrasting school.
 One day a week you’ll be at our central venue alongside other trainees, sharing and learning from each other’s experiences.
 Our model enables you to experience a full year in school and fully appreciate the demands/rewards that brings.

 Working alongside a mentor, trainees evaluate their ongoing level of knowledge, skills and experience and record this development in their weekly Reflective Journal.
 This will involve observing outstanding practitioners teachers and training activities leading to delivering whole class teaching.

 Your core training is extremely diverse from theoretical input to observing excellent practice.
 We support our trainees throughout their training year, enabling them to be fully prepared for teaching during their training and beyond.